denisedelbando/FullStackExercise/README.md

 ## Preface

-This personal project is to test out all backend and frontend technologies
+This personal project is to test out most known backend and frontend technologies

 * FrontEnd
     * Angular5 (using typescript)